 Master of Laws

 Timotej Kotnik Jesih completed his Master’s degree at the Faculty of Law of the University in Ljubljana in 2019.
-During his studies he went on Erasmus+ exchange for a semester at the University of Sheffield in England and as a student worked in bigger Slovenian law firms.
+During his studies he spent a semenster abroad on Erasmus+ exchange at the University of Sheffield in England and as a student worked in bigger Slovenian law firms.
 He was also the member of the winning team at the commercial law competition for Slovenian students Prav(n)a rešitev and competed in the Willem C. Vis International Commercial Arbitration Moot in Vienna and Hong Kong, in which he is has been coaching the team of University of Ljubljana in the past two years.

 Timotej works as a research assistant at IPI.

-His area of expertise cover mainly trade mark law and copyright.
+His area of expertise cover mainly trade mark law and copyright law.
 He is fluent in English and Serbo-Croatian and speaks passively Italian and Spanish.

 Tilen Zonta, Master of Laws